Batavia (1628 ship): Shipwreck

 On 4 June 1629, Batavia struck Morning Reef near Beacon Island, part of the Houtman Abrolhos off the western coast of Australia.
 Of the 322 aboard, most of the passengers and crew managed to get ashore, although 40 people drowned.
 The survivors, including all the women and children, were then transferred to nearby islands in the ship's longboat and yawl.

 An initial survey of the islands found no fresh water and only limited food (sea lions and birds).
 Pelsaert realised the dire situation and decided to search for water on the mainland.
-A group consisting of Jacobsz, Pelsaert, senior officers, a few crew members, and some passengers left the wreck site in a 9 m longboat in search of drinking water.
+A group consisting of Jacobsz, Pelsaert, senior officers, a few crew members, and some passengers left the wreck site in the longboat in search of drinking water.
 After an unsuccessful search for water on the mainland, they left the other survivors and headed north in a danger-fraught voyage to the city of Batavia, Dutch East Indies, the ship's namesake, to seek rescue.
 (Batavia was in the area of what is now Jakarta.)
+The longboat was slightly over 9 m in length.
+The sides were raised for the journey with extra planks, but there was still a limited of about 2 feet.
+The boat was equipped with 10 oars and one mast.
+It was dangerously overloaded, with a total of 48 people on board; all who were with Pelsaert, aware of the absence of water near the wreck, had insisted on staying with the boat.
 En route the crew made further forays onto the mainland in search of fresh water.